Illinois Institute of Technology's Office of Financial Aid provides institutional and federal financial assistance for students and families.

 Invoices will be processed after the add/drop registration date of each semester.
 Any changes in eligibility for a sponsored student should be communicated to the Student Accounting Office immediately.

-Students who become ineligible or have a reduction in their sponsored amount will owe this amount immediately.
-A restrictive hold will be placed on the account to prevent registration for subsequent terms, as well as to prevent students from obtaining any official paperwork from the university.
+Students that become ineligible or have a reduction in their sponsored amount will owe this amount immediately.
+A restrictive hold will be placed on the account to prevent registration for subsequent terms, as well as prevent students from obtaining any official paperwork from the university.

 Late Sponsorship Payment

 The university’s residence halls provide facilities for room and board for undergraduate and graduate men and women.
-First-year students not living with their parents or guardians within a 50 mile radius of campus must live in the residence halls.
+First-year students not living with their parents or guardians within a 20 mile radius of campus must live in the residence halls.
 Students who complete their housing contracts by July 1 are likely to receive their preferred room type.
-Residence hall contracts are made for the full academic year, from the first week of classes in August until commencement in May.
-Room and board charges are available on the Residence and Greek Life (RGL) website for students interested in submitting a room and board contract.
-For more information, please contact Residence and Greek Life at firstname.lastname@example.org or visit the website at iit.edu/housing.
+Residence hall contracts are made for the full academic year, from the first week of classes in August until the end of classes in May.
+Room and board charges are available on the Office of Residence Life website for students interested in submitting a room and board contract.
+For more information, please contact the Office of Residence Life at email@example.com or visit the website at iit.edu/housing.

-Students living in the residence halls are eligible for a variety of meal plans.
-Required participation in a meal plan varies based on room assignment.
 All undergraduate students living on campus are required to have a meal plan.
+First and second year students are assigned the unlimited meal plan.
+Upperclass students and graduate students are allowed to choose from a variety of meal plans.
 Meal plans are also available to non-residents.
 Learn more about dining options and available meal plans on the Dining website at web.iit.edu/housing/dining.

-Residence and Greek Life offers living accommodations for undergraduate and graduate students who are married, living with a domestic partner, or have a legal guardianship of a dependent.
+Residence Life offers living accommodations for undergraduate and graduate students who are married, living with a domestic partner, or have a legal guardianship of a dependent.
 Married or family housing units are fully furnished with kitchens.
 All utilities as well as internet and cable are included in the price.
 Students applying for married or family housing must submit verification forms.
-For more information, please contact Residence and Greek Life at email@example.com or visit the website at iit.edu/housing.
+For more information, please contact the Office of Residence Life at firstname.lastname@example.org or visit the website at iit.edu/housing.